Stan Gouard: College career

-A native of Danville, Illinois, Gouard played for Danville High School, where he graduated in 1989.
+A native of Danville, Illinois, Gouard played for Danville High School, where he graduated in 1988.
 He tried unsuccessfully to catch on with two separate junior colleges before returning to Danville to work.
 After a strong showing in an amateur summer festival, he was signed by John A. Logan College and played the 1991–92 season, earning NJCAA All-American honors.
 While he was pursued by several Division I programs, his age limited his eligibility whereas the looser Division II standards would allow him to compete for three seasons.
 He opted to sign with coach Bruce Pearl at Southern Indiana and, after sitting out the 1992–93 season due to injury, began his USI career the next year.

 Gouard led the Screaming Eagles to consecutive Division II championship games as a sophomore and junior, earning Tournament Most Outstanding Player honors in a close loss to Cal State Bakersfield in 1994.
 The next season Gouard led the team to its first national title as they defeated UC Riverside 71–63 in the final.
 Gouard was named NABC Division II Player of the Year in both his junior and senior seasons, as well as a first-team All-American.

 Professional career

 Following the close of his college career, Gouard played professionally in Sweden (Sundsvall Dragons), Colombia (Caimanes de Barranquilla) and Mexico (Dorados de Chihuahua).
 He also played in the United States for the Des Moines Dragons of the International Basketball Association.
-Gouard led the Caimanes to a Colombian championship during his time with them.
+Gouard led the Caimanes to back to back Colombian championship during his time with them.